 "I feel like when I am wearing makeup, I am feeling so confident about myself.
 Personally, I haven't heard about this, providing refugees with makeup and hygiene products.
 People usually tend to bring food and clothes and water as the basic needs of the human being.
 But I think when it comes to taking care of yourself, I think hygiene products and makeup, especially for women, it's a necessity as well."

 "Ever since I left Myanmar, I can't stop thinking about all the bad things that happened to me there.
 Toady, I'm not thinking about any of that."

 "Whenever I have makeup on, I feel confident.
 Today when I was getting my makeup done, I felt like an important person; overall I felt amazing.
 I really appreciate your work.
 As women refugees we really appreciate that you are volunteering your time with us.
 We hope your work expands in the refugee world, and that others will be inspired by your work."

 "Makeup makes me feel more confident.
 Getting these kinds of donations makes me happy because I had to leave most of my belongings back home in El Salvador."

 Dignity not Despair is a nonprofit public charity under Section 501(c)(3) of the Internal Revenue Code.
 We accept only UNUSED, UNEXPIRED makeup and hygiene product donations (i.e. feminine hygiene, shampoo, conditioner, soap, lotion, dental hygiene, face wash, etc.).
-If you'd like to donate any of these items, please send them to:
+If you'd like to donate any of these items, please email us at firstname.lastname@example.org.